 At Nash Mills CofE Primary School, we strongly believe that every child should be provided with the support and guidance that they need to be the best that they can be.
 Our School Vision, based around the story of The Good Samaritan means we prioritise support for all; in relation to Pupil Premium pupils, this means we will work to ensure they can achieve their potential regardless of any barriers they have.
-We draw on research evidence, such as the Education Endowment Foundation’s , and evidence from our own experience to allocate funding to interventions that are most likely to maximise achievement.
+We draw on research evidence, such as the Education Endowment Foundation’s teaching and learning toolkit, and evidence from our own experience to allocate funding to interventions that are most likely to maximise achievement.

 The support that we provide to pupils is based on an equity model, where we accept that some children may need a highly personalised offer in order to fulfil their potential.

 As a generalisation, we recognise that pupils in receipt of the Pupil Premium Grant (PPG) may have specific barriers which hinder their progress and mean that they are at risk of not achieving as highly as their peers.
 We know that not all of the following will pertain to every Pupil Premium funded child, however, below we have listed a range of interventions that will be provided over the following year: